InflectionPointNFT/Avastars-Contracts/docs/project/UnitTestOutput.md

     ✓ should allow sysadmin to upgrade the contract when paused (73211 gas) ✓ should not allow sysadmin to unpause contract after the contract is upgraded (22264 gas)

+  Contract: AvastarBase
+    ✓ should allow descendent contracts to concatenate two strings ✓ should allow descendent contracts to convert a uint to a string

   Contract: AvastarPrimeMinter
     ✓ should allow anyone to deposit ETH (64180 gas)
     ✓ should allow another depositor to deposit ETH (49180 gas)